Ersen Martin: International career

 Ersen received his first cap for the Turkey national team on 18 August 2004, in a 2–1 friendly home loss to Belarus.
 He appeared in a further two internationals two years later, also in exhibition games.

-Personal life
+Personal life and death

 Martin's younger brother, Erkan, was also a footballer.

+Martin suffered an aortic rupture in May 2022 and remained hospitalised until his death on 19 March 2024, at the age of 44.